FedericoGarciaGarcia/EasyKeyToPrint/README.md

 ### Linux and MAC

 Download the *EasyKeyToPrint* folder in *releases/java*, place in your desired location and run *EasyKeyToPrint.jar*.

+## How to use

+* Run the application.
+It will appear in the tray.
+* Right click the tray icon and select your printer and other settings.
+* Press the PRINT SCREEN key.
+* The screen will be printed.

 ### Source code